-The University had an average enrolment of 20,718 for the first and second semester of SY 2011-2012.
-The total enrolment in the three campuses both for the 1st and 2nd semesters increased by 1.16% and 1.49%, respectively as compared to the previous school year.
-The freshmen enrolment of the current year had a decreased of 3.5% as compared to the previous school year.
+The University had an average enrolment of 20,718 for the first and second semesters of SY 2011-2012.
+The total enrolment in the three campuses both for the 1^{st} and 2^{nd} semesters increased by 1.16% and 1.49%, respectively as compared to the previous school year.
+The total freshmen enrolment decreased by 3.5% as compared to the previous school year.